lessthanoptimal/ValidationBoof/change.md

   regression broken code due to a change in API in an unrelated part of the code won't break the whole test
 -

+TODO python script that pull latest snapshots, builds/installs, then runs the regression TODO Send e-mail if build fails

 ## Version 0.28